-Hypertension Management at Physicians Now Urgent Care in Rockville, MD
+Hypertension Management Clinic in Rockville, MD

-When your heart pumps blood to other parts of the body, the blood exerts force on the walls of the arteries.
+When your heart pumps blood to other parts of the body, the blood exerts a force on the walls of the arteries.
 A blood pressure cuff measures the force of the blood when your heart is beating and when your heart is at rest.
 The result is expressed as the systolic blood pressure over the diastolic blood pressure.
 Your blood pressure should be no more than 120/80.
 If you have several readings above 120/80, you may have hypertension, also known as high blood pressure.

 There are many lifestyle factors and medical conditions that increase the risk for hypertension, but the exact causes of this condition are not known.
 Smoking cigarettes, drinking too much alcohol, eating too much salt, and not getting enough exercise all increase the risk of high blood pressure.
-People with adrenal disorders, chronic kidney disease and thyroid disorders also have an elevated risk of the disease.
+People with adrenal disorders, chronic kidney disease, and thyroid disorders also have an elevated risk of the disease.
 Some people have a family history of high blood pressure, putting them at risk for developing hypertension.

-Call (301) 519-0902 now to reserve your spot with an emergency care provider to identify your causes of hypertension.
+Call (301) 709-7459 now to reserve your spot with an emergency care provider to identify your causes of hypertension.

 Because hypertension does not always cause symptoms, many people don’t know they have it.
 Uncontrolled hypertension puts a lot of strain on the heart because it forces the organ to work harder.
 This is why people with hypertension have an increased risk of stroke and heart attack.
-High blood pressure can also damage the blood vessels, increasing the risk for diabetes and chronic kidney disease.
+High blood pressure can also damage the blood vessels, increasing the risk of diabetes and chronic kidney disease.

 Once you’re aware of the causes of hypertension affecting you, an experienced medical professional can work with you to determine the best way to manage your hypertension.
 Some people are able to control their blood pressure by changing their diets.
 The link between nutrition and hypertension is well-established, so you may need to reduce your sodium intake or increase your potassium intake.
 The DASH diet is often used to control high blood pressure.
 This diet emphasizes low-sodium foods, low-fat dairy products, and whole grains.
 People who follow the DASH diet may be able to avoid medications or reduce the amount of medication they need to maintain normal blood pressure.